homer0/projext/documents/projectConfiguration.md

 ### `environmentVariable`
 > Default value: `VERSION`

-The name of the environment variable woopack should check to get the project version.
+The name of the environment variable projext should check to get the project version.

 ### `revision`
 > Default value: